Bratanis/KIND_case_study/README.md

     - Extracts and loads the classes, resources, and metadata
     - Executes the code from memory
     - The JVM never needs to: Execute the JAR as a binary

+- Originally *eclipse-temurin:21* was used as base image.
+While mostly okay, it provided bash, sudo, and other programs that are a) not needed and b) increase the attack surface.
+Using a distroless image and a seperate builder image was an overkill, I settled on suing the minimal *eclipse-temurin:21-jre-alpine* base image.
+This makes Lotl attacks more difficult.